c0deritter/knight-orm/README.md

 #### Many-To-Many

 The `many-to-many` relationship is when both tables refer to each other in an `one-to-many` relationship.
-To achieve this, another table is placed in between which explicitely refers to each table with two `many-to-one` relationships.
+To achieve this, another table is placed in between which refers to each table with a `many-to-one` relationship.
 Of course, the table in between might even refer to more than two tables.

 Again using our example from above, we also want to store the date a knight moved into a castle.
 With that data structure, we do not only know in which castle a knight lives right know, but we are also getting a history of castles a knight was living in.